Updated September 26, 2023 | 4:45 p.m.

 Events handling food are required to have properly trained food handlers onsite at all times.
 A member of the organization applying for a food permit who will be handling food (preparation, cooking, and/or serving) is required to take the UCLC Food Safety training class prior to submitting a permit request application.

-Please note: Permits may be DENIED if the event/menu information is incomplete, the food establishment is not in compliance with CalCode,or if the application date is less than 7 business days from the event start date.
+Please note: Permits may be DENIED if the event/menu information is incomplete, the food establishment is not in compliance with CalCode,or if the application date is less than 10 calendar days from the event start date.
 Temporary food facilities are subject to inspection by EHS.
 Events failing to meet requirements are in violation of CalCode and are subject to closure and/or disciplinary action.
+Food vendors found operating without a permit will be ordered to close.